Parliament of Quebec

-The Parliament of Québec (Parlement du Québec, /fr/) is the legislature of the province of Quebec, Canada.
+The Parliament of Quebec (Parlement du Québec, /fr/) is the legislature of the province of Quebec, Canada.
 The legislature is made of two elements: the lieutenant governor of Quebec, representing the King of Canada, and the unicameral assembly called the National Assembly of Quebec.
 The legislature has existed since Canadian Confederation in 1867 when Quebec, previously part of the Province of Canada, became one of the founding provinces.
 From 1867 to 1968 the legislature was bicameral, containing a lower chamber called the Legislative Assembly of Quebec and an upper chamber called the Legislative Council of Quebec.
-In 1968, the Legislature was re-named the Parliament of Québec, the Legislative Assembly was re-named the National Assembly, and the Legislative Council was abolished.
+In 1968, the legislature was renamed the Parliament of Quebec, the legislative assembly was renamed the National Assembly, and the legislative council was abolished.

 Like the Canadian federal government, Quebec uses a Westminster-style parliamentary government, in which members are elected to the National Assembly after general elections and from there the party with the most seats chooses a premier of Quebec and Executive Council of Quebec.
 The premier is Quebec's head of government, while the King is its head of state.
 When the party with the most seats has fewer than half of the total number of seats, it forms a minority government, which can be voted out of power by the other parties.

 Members meet in the Quebec Parliament Building in the provincial capital city of Quebec City.